ubuntu/ubuntu-project-docs/docs/reference/exception-Bind9Updates.rst

 -------

 As with regular MREs, the aim here is to offer bugfixes and security fixes to all supported releases.
+This process will only allow updates from microreleases that update the final digit of the bind9 version number for each Ubuntu version (e.g. 9.18.x -> 9.18.x+1 and not 9.18.x -> 9.20.y).

 To do this we will: